scikit-beam/scikit-beam/doc/development/docrules.rst

 docstrings that provides for consistency, while also allowing our toolchain to produce well-formatted reference guides.
 This document describes the current community consensus for such a standard.
-If you have suggestions for improvements, post them on the `numpy-discussion list`_.
+If you have suggestions for improvements, post them on the numpy-discussion list.

 Our docstring standard uses `re-structured text (reST)
-<http://docutils.sourceforge.net/rst.html>`_ syntax and is rendered
+<http://docutils.sourceforge.net/rst.html>`__ syntax and is rendered
 using Sphinx_ (a pre-processor that understands the particular documentation style we are using).
 While a rich set of markup is available, we limit ourselves to a very basic subset, in